Lighthouses of Guatemala

 cylindrical concrete tower with lantern and gallery,

 attached to a 1-story equipment building.
 A reduced

 version of Anton Jensen's photo is

-at right, and a view from the sea are available.
+at right, Juan Bauer has a photo, and a view from the sea are available.
 The lighthouse is noticeably taller than the

 front light in a Google satellite